Completing and filing Form DS 160 for your US visa

-When applying for a US visa from a US Embassy for temporary travel and for the K (fiancé) visa, the first stage in the visa application process will be to complete form DS-160.
+When applying for a US visa from a US Embassy for temporary travel, the first stage in the visa application process will be to complete form DS-160.

 DS-160 is an online form on the Department of State website used to collate personal information about you, your travel and employment history, as well as details of your planned visit to the US.

 The information you submit will be considered by the Consulate, alongside the answers you provide at your visa interview and the results of the background and security checks, to determine your eligibility and suitability for the visa.

 Each applicant, including children, must have their own form DS-160 in support of their respective visa application.

 DS-160 replaces the DS-156, DS-157, DS-158, and DS-3032, so for the majority cases, it’s the only form required for nonimmigrant visa applications.

 There are exceptions to this however where, in addition to the DS-160, the following will also be required: